eanyanwu006/sccm-update-fix-doc/README.md

-# sccm-update-fix-doc
-Full walkthrough of how I diagnosed and fixed an SCCM update issue involving SQL ODBC failures, certificate validation errors, staging folder corruption, and SCCM service thread delays.

 Fixing SCCM Update Failure

 Server: DC01
 Site: HQ1
 Version: 5.00.9135.x

-⸻

 Overview

 My SCCM updates were stuck.
-The console showed updates as “Available to download,” but nothing installed.
+The console showed updates as “Available to download,” but nothing was installed.
 CMUpdate.log showed SQL connection failures, certificate issues, and SCCM threads that would not start.

 This README documents the steps I used to fix the problem.

-⸻

 Symptoms